waseem-medhat/website/content/post/rstudio-shortcuts-my-favorite.md

 - Switch focus to the terminal with `Alt+Shift+t` (and start a terminal if there isn't one open already)

-There are more focus shortcuts like these, but these are the one I use a lot.
+There are more focus shortcuts, but these are the one I use a lot.

 # Jumping between tabs